Meditation is one of the healthiest and beneficial habits one can cultivate.

 Contrary to popular belief, meditation is quite simple to learn.
 It is also one of the rare habits which you can do anytime, anywhere for any duration of time to reap instantaneous benefits.

 Meditation can be learned without a teacher and at one’s own pace.
-There are a myriad techniques and as you begin to cultivate this wonderful habit, you will eventually stick to a technique which you find most suitable.
+There are myriad techniques and as you begin to cultivate this wonderful habit, you will eventually stick to a technique that you find most suitable.